 Using High-Quality Cod

-After a few experiments gone wrong with vegetarian Reubens– I’d nearly given up on my favorite sandwich.
-This past spring, though– something happened that gave me hope!
+How did I get the idea for a seafood Reuben?
 I was in Florida for the bestie’s wedding, and I saw– not once, not twice, but THREE TIMES– seafood Reubens on restaurant menus.

 I shrieked with delight– and then the sandwiches came.
 They were good– but they WERE NOT Reubens!
 There was no rye bread, there was cole slaw instead of sauerkraut, and there was no Swiss cheese– but these faux-Reubens gave me an idea.